-Detailed multi-physics modelling of nuclear power plants has become a necessity in the era of best-estimate analysis.
-For a number of transients with strong coupling between the neutronics in the reactor core and the fluid-dynamics in the primary circuit and overall heat transfer, it is required to carry out coupled system thermal hydraulics and core 3D neutronics analysis.
-Point kinetics approach in the system thermal-hydraulics code RELAP5 limits its use for many reactivity-induced transients, which involve asymmetric core behavior.
-In a recent development, a simplified multipoint kinetics model has been coupled with system thermal-hydraulics code RELAP5 to circumvent its inadequacy for the analysis of reactivity-induced transients involving asymmetric core behaviour.
-The objective of the present paper is to validate the simplified multi-point kinetics model against an asymmetric fast transient benchmark problem in a large power reactor.
-Time step and nodalization sensitivity studies have been performed.
+Detailed multiphysics modeling of nuclear power plants has become a necessity in the era of best-estimate analysis.
+For a number of transients with strong coupling between the neutronics in the reactor core and the fluid-dynamics in the primary circuit and overall heat transfer, it is required to carry out coupled system thermal hydraulics and core three-dimensional (3D) neutronics analysis.
+Point kinetics approach in the system thermal-hydraulics (TH) code RELAP5 limits its use for many reactivity-induced transients, which involve asymmetric core behavior.
+In a recent development, a simplified multipoint kinetics model has been coupled with system TH code RELAP5 to circumvent its inadequacy for the analysis of reactivity-induced transients involving asymmetric core behavior.
+The objective of this paper is to validate the simplified multipoint kinetics model against an asymmetric fast transient benchmark problem in a large power reactor.
+Time-step and nodalization sensitivity studies have been performed.
 It is demonstrated that the multipoint kinetics model results are in good agreement with the benchmark, advocating its applicability.